 - Avoid using chemicals ~ cleaning, laundry, etc.

 Choose to make your own or purchase non-toxic non-chemical products.

 - Consider herbal support for your lungs and respiratory system.
-Ideas to follow this week!
+Check out this post “Lung Herbs”

 - For additional support, consider a good quality supplement with vitamins A,C,E and Selenium.
 I like Sisu (Ester-ACES)